Adolf Jensen: Biography

 Jensen was born in Königsberg to a family of musicians.
 Although largely self-taught, he also had instruction from Louis Ehlert, Louis Köhler and Friedrich Marpurg (1825–1884).
 Marpurg was the director of the Königsberg Theater and the great-grandson of the music theorist Friedrich Wilhelm Marpurg.
 In 1856, Jensen went to Russia to teach in the hope of earning enough money to take lessons with Robert Schumann with whom he had been in correspondence.
 However, Schumann had died in the interim.
 In 1857, he became was the music director of the Posen municipal theatre.
 From 1858 until 1860, he lived in Copenhagen and befriended Niels Gade.
-He returned Königsberg and composed much of his music during that time.
+He returned to Königsberg and composed much of his music during that time.
 He taught advanced piano at Carl Tausig's Schule des höheren Clavierspiels in Berlin from 1866 until 1868 when serious illness forced him to retire.
 He went to Dresden, then to Graz in 1870, and finally to Baden-Baden where he died of tuberculosis at the age of 42.

 His brother was Gustav Jensen (1843–1895), a violinist and composer.